asoffer/int64-presentation/format-strings.md

 @@@

 # &#x1F600;
-Clang tooling
+Clang Tools

 NOTES:

-* Clang tools were really instrumental to making this problem manageable.
+* Clang Tools were really instrumental to making this problem manageable.
 * There's just no way we would have been able to make hundreds of thousands of edits to our codebase safely without them.
 * On the flip side...